varigence/docs/bimlflex/metadata-editors/objects.md

 ## Overview

-Objects are displayed in a hierarchical tree view on the left Side Navigation menu.
-The tree view is organized by Project > Source Connection > Objects, with the number of tables within a given Object displayed in parenthesis.
+Objects are displayed in a hierarchical **Treeview** on the left Side Navigation menu.
+The treeview is organized by Project > Source Connection > Objects, with the number of tables within a given Object displayed in parenthesis.

 ![BimlFlex Object Editor](images/bfx-object-editor-overview.png "BimlFlex Object Editor")